 C-SPAN Interview Series

-C-SPAN’s American History TV conducted a series of five interviews with Kluge scholars about their research projects.
+C-SPAN’s American History TV conducted interviews with five Kluge scholars about their research.

 - Steven Dick: Discovering Life in the Universe

 - Joseph Genetin-Pilawa: Native Americans in 19th Century Washington, D.C.

 - Kevin Kim: Herbert Hoover, Henry Wallace, and Cold War America